Compass/compass-rails/README.md

 into your rails application.

 This adapter supports rails versions 2.3 and greater.
-Rails 2.3 and 3.0 users please read the caviats below.
+Rails 2.3 and 3.0 users please read the caveats below.

 ## Installation